fatemesbati/pokemon-explorer/README.md

 ## 📄 License

-This project was created for demonstration and evaluation purposes.
+This project is created for demonstration and evaluation purposes.